 Topology, in broad terms, is the study of those qualities of an object that are invariant under certain deformations.
-Such deformations include stretching but not tearing or gluing; in laymen’s terms, one is allowed to play with a piece of paper clay without poking holes in it or joining two separate parts together.
-(A popular joke is that for topologists, a doughnut and a coffee mug are the same thing, because one can be continuously deformed into the other.)
+Such deformations include stretching but not tearing or gluing; in laymen’s terms, one is allowed to play with a sheet of paper without poking holes in it or joining two separate parts together.
+(A popular joke is that for topologists, a doughnut and a coffee mug are the same thing, because one can be continuously transformed into the other.)

 There are other subfields of topology.
-One subfield is algebraic topology, which uses algebraic tools (i.e., groups, rings, etc.) to rigorously express intuitions such as “holes”.
-For example, how is a hollow sphere different from a hollow doughnut (known also as a torus)?
+One subfield is algebraic topology, which uses algebraic tools to rigorously express intuitions such as “holes.”
+For example, how is a hollow sphere different from a hollow torus?
 One may say that the torus has a “hole” in it while the sphere does not.
 This intuition is captured by the notion of the fundamental group, which, (very) loosely speaking, is an algebraic object that counts the number of “holes” of a topological space.
 There are other useful algebraic tools, including various homology and cohomology theories.
 These can all be viewed as a mapping from the category of topological spaces to algebraic objects, and are very good examples of functors in the language of category theory; it is for this reason that many algebraic topologists are also interested in category theory.

 MAT 365: Topology

-This is the first course in topology that Princeton offers, and has been taught by Prof. Zoltan Szabó in the last few years.
+This is the first course in topology that Princeton offers, and has been taught by Professor Zoltan Szabo for the last many years.
 The course, following the classic textbook by Munkres, is a careful study of point-set topology.
 It begins with examining different topologies one can put on familiar spaces, and constructions such as product, metric and quotient topologies.
-The second part of the course is concerned with developing notions of “desirable” properties, including separability axioms like T0 , T1 and the Hausdorff condition, as well as countability axioms like the first- and second-countable conditions.
-The final part of the course is an introduction to the fundamental group π1; after some initial calculations (including that of π1(S1), the fundamental group of the circle), more general tools such as covering spaces and the Seifert-van Kampen theorem are used to calculate π1 of more complicated spaces.
+The second part of the course is concerned with developing notions of “desirable” properties, including the separability axioms (T0 , T1 and the Hausdorff condition), as well as countability axioms (first- and second-countability).
+The final part of the course is an introduction to the fundamental group π1; after some initial calculations (including for the circle), more general tools such as covering spaces and the Seifert-van Kampen theorem are used for more complicated spaces.
+The latter quarter of the course covers basic notions in algebraic topology (in Munkres, but significantly overlapping with the earliest parts of Hatcher/MAT 560).
 This course is a prerequisite for all other topology courses at Princeton.
-Naturally, I recommend all students interested in topology take this; moreover, since this course deals with many basic notions that one will certainly meet in the future, I would think that almost every mathematics student should take this course.
+Not only should all students interested in topology take this course, but since it deals with so many basic notions that one will certainly meet in the future, almost every mathematics student should take this course.
 As a bonus, this course satisfies the geometry requirement of the department.

 Junior Seminar in Knot Theory

-This seminar is an introduction to knot theory.
-Like other junior seminars, students are expected to present a topic on their own.
+This seminar is an introduction to knot theory, and there is often one each year.
+Like other junior seminars, students are expected to learn and present a topic on their own.
 Topics covered vary, but typically include tri-colorability of knots and links, numerical knot invariants such as the crossing number, unknotting number and bridge number, and polynomial invariants such as the Jones polynomial and the Alexander-Conway polynomial.
-More advanced students may learn about categorification of these polynomials (i.e. homology invariants), such as the Khovanov homology and the Heegaard Floer homology.
+More advanced students may learn about homology invariants, such as the Khovanov homology and the Heegaard Floer homology.